-- How to access specialty mental health services - What benefits you have access to - What to do if you have a question or problem - Your rights and responsibilities as a Medi-Cal beneficiary
+How to get specialty mental health services through your MHP

+What benefits you have access to

+• What to do if you have a question or problem

+Your rights and responsibilities as a Medi-Cal beneficiary

-If you do not read this handbook now, you should keep this handbook so you can read it later.
-This handbook and other written materials are available either electronically at https://www.optumsandiego.com or in printed form from the mental health plan, free of charge.
-Call your mental health plan at 1-888-724-7240 if you would like a printed copy.
+If you don't read this handbook now, you should keep this handbook so you can read it later.
+This handbook and other written materials are available either electronically at www.optumsandiego.com or in printed form from the MHP or at your provider's office, free of charge.
+Call your MHP at 1-888-724-7240 if you would like a printed copy.

-Use this handbook as an addition to the information you received when you enrolled in Medi-Cal.
+Use this handbook as an addition to the information you received when you enrolled in

+Medi-Cal.